-I’m not expecing this to be a very exciting bushwalk, but the Rocky Creek Track has the dubious honour of being the the only track I haven’t yet completed in Garigal NP.
+I’m not expecing this to be a very exciting bushwalk, but the Rocky Creek Track has the dubious honour of being the the only track I haven’t yet completed in Garigal National Park.
 The Rocky Creek Track starts at a locked gate on Eastern Arterial Road, and the initial part of the track is not particularly enticing.
 It’s first a bit rocky and then a bit swampy (and gets quite muddy after rain), as it passes the junction with a side-track that goes up to Koola Park.

 It gets a bit more pleasant as the service trail heads away from the main road, following the valley above Rocky Creek (which is well below the track).
 It’s a combination of eucalypt and casuarina forest, with an ocassional patch of ferns.